Techtonica/curriculum/career/interviewing/README.md

 ### Big Tech Interviews

 The big tech companies tend to utilize a process that emphasizes abstract technical problem-solving, often called "whiteboard problems."
 If you want to know what the questions are like, it's easy to find out.
-Most of them are leaked online since in an effort to improve interview objectivity, questions are standardized.
-But even if the question is different, the style of question is similar.
-Most
+Most of them are leaked online.

+- Word problem that often uses the company's own domain.
+(Let's say you're building a social network with a blue logo...)
+- The words are just there to obscure that they are usually just asking you to "Implement a binary search tree"
+- Solve it in 20-30min with the ideal algorithm, explaning your thought process, catching edge cases, etc